Filter Press Q&A

-Q: Can you send some over and help me install this and train me to use it?
+Q: Can you send someone over and help me install this and train me to use it?

 Q: How dry can this machine make the biomass.

-Q: I have a centrifugal dryer.
+Q: I have a centrifuge.
 How does this compare?

-A: For one, there is far less manipulation of the feed material as everything is pumped in.
+A: For one, there is far less manipulation of the feed material as we pump everything in.
 The end product is far dryer than using a centrifugal dryer.
 You will save money on labor, and you will recover more solvent and do it faster than on a centrifugal dryer.

 Q: Faster?
-My centrifugal dryer does 10 pounds in 15 minutes, you must be joking to say your machine is faster.
+My centrifugal dryer does 10 pounds in 15 minutes.

 Q: How is this machine better than a Delta Separations CUP15?

-A: It isn't.
-The CUP is a complete system (chilling, extraction, filtration, etc...) that performs quite well.
+A: It isn’t.
+The CUP is a complete system (chilling, extraction, filtration, etc...) that performs well.
 Our press does not extract, only filters.
-If comparing the filtration capabilities of both machines, the press is simply far larger; our smallest unit holds almost 200 pounds of biomass.
-If you are using or plan to use a CUP15, most likely your scale is too small for a press.
+If comparing the filtration capabilities of both machines, the press is far larger; our smallest unit holds almost 200 pounds of biomass.
+Delta can operate at temperatures our machine cannot.